 With the data center fabric wars fading, converged networking vendors are delivering server-agnostic, standards-based 10 Gigabit Ethernet (GbE) wares, signaling to IT managers that it may be safe to sail in to those waters.

 For years, battles raged as how best to converge storage and network traffic over Ethernet, with Cisco Systems Inc. and the Data Center Ethernet camp on one side, and Hewlett-Packard Co. and the Converged Enhanced Ethernet folks on the other.
-Those wars spawned proprietary converged network implementations, such as HP BladeSystem Virtual Connect FlexFabric and IBM BladeCenter Virtual Fabric, which many data center managers shunned for fear of
+Those wars spawned proprietary converged network implementations, such as HP BladeSystem Virtual Connect FlexFabric and IBM BladeCenter Virtual Fabric, which many data center managers shunned for fear of vendor lock-in.

 In the end–late last year–the IEEE standards body ratified Data Center Bridging (DCB), an architectural collection of Ethernet extensions designed to deliver the quality of service and in-order delivery necessary to carry storage traffic over a network.
 That freed networking vendors to deliver cards outside the confines of their server OEM partnerships, and may prompt IT architects to give 10 GbE and converged networking a second look.